fadetogrey/Flickster/README.md

 # Project 1 - Flickster Android App

 Flickster shows the latest movies currently playing in theaters.
-Han Android app for displaying a list of movie summaries.
-Here are the supported user stores:
-* [x] Enter an item on the text field and click ADD
-* [x] Long click to delete an item
-* [x] Tap an item to edit in another screen
-* [x] Save an updated item and return to the main items view

-Flickster shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: 4+ hours spent in total